Chris Silva

-Chris Silva Obame Correia Silva (born September 19, 1996) is a Gabonese professional basketball player for the College Park Skyhawks of the NBA G League.
+Chris Silva Obame Correia Silva (born September 19, 1996) is a Gabonese professional basketball player for AEK Athens of the Greek Basketball League and the Basketball Champions League.
 He played college basketball for the South Carolina Gamecocks.

 Early life

 Silva was born in Gabon.
 His father, who played for the Gabon men's national basketball team, helped arrange to send Silva to the United States as a teenager to pursue a professional basketball career.

 In September 2012, when Silva was 15 years old, he arrived in the United States for the first time to enroll at Roselle Catholic High School in New Jersey.
 Though he knew no English and had no experience playing organized basketball, he told assistant basketball coach Tommy Sacks, "Coach, I go NBA."
 Sacks later commented, "His ceiling is so high, one of the highest I've ever seen, because all he wants to do is get better.
 He wants to live in the weight room.
 He wants to run on his own.
 He wants to work out.
 He wants to get shots up."